tbsdvl/react-launchpad/README.md

 ### Updating the clone's remote origin

 react-launchpad uses the ```git clone``` command to create a clone of the repository to your local directory.
-A clone in a user's local directory will inherit the repository's remote origin, preventing the clone from pushing to a user's remote origin of choice.
+A clone in a user's local directory will inherit the repository's remote origin, preventing the clone from adding code to a user's remote origin of choice.
 A user must remove the clones's current remote origin and replace it with the url to their own remote github repository.

 In your react-launchpad app's root directory, enter the following command into a git bash terminal: